CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/extended-batch-expiry-evaluation.md

     Administration → System Initialization → General Settings → ProcessForce tab → Inventory tab
 :::

-Expiry Evaluation Type can be chosen from a drop-down list; you can select either the Manufacturing Order related date (Start date of Manufacturing Order) or us Expiry Evaluation Template (for Goods Receipt PO current date is used).
+The Expiry Evaluation Type determines how expiry dates are calculated.
+Options include:

+- **Manufacturing Order related date**: uses the Start Date of the Manufacturing Order.
+- **Expiry Evaluation Template**: uses a predefined template (for Goods Receipt PO, the current date is considered).

+**Other key settings include**:

-**Expiry Date** and **Consume Date** – the final date for the Item to be safely used.
-The meaning of these two terms is slightly different, and usage of one of these often depends on the Customer's decision.
+- **Expiry Date** and **Consume Date**: define the final date for safe item usage, with slight differences in meaning depending on customer preferences.

-**Warning Prior Expiry Days** and **Warning Prior Consume Days** – an alert can be set to inform about Batch Expiry Date set up days before it (commonly used by companies to plan using the oldest Batches first).
+- **Warning Prior Expiry Days** and **Warning Prior Consume Days**: allow alerts to be set up before a batch expires, ensuring timely usage (commonly used by companies to plan using the oldest Batches first).

-**Shelf Life Interval** – Shelf life is the period during which food keeps its desirable or acceptable characteristics under specified handling and storage conditions.
-The shelf life interval is the period based on which Expiry/Consume date is automatically calculated.
-The date chosen in Expiry Eval Type field + Shelf Life Interval = Expiry/Consume date.
+- **Shelf Life Interval**: shelf life is the period during which food keeps its desirable or acceptable characteristics under specified handling and storage conditions.
+Automatically calculates expiry/consume dates using the formula: (Selected Expiry Eval Type Date) + (Shelf Life Interval) = Expiry/Consume Date

-**Inspection Interval** – number of days after which Inspection should be performed to check Item quality (periodically), e.g., every ten days after batch record.
-An alert can be connected to the Inspection date.
+- **Inspection Interval**: defines how frequently an item should be inspected post-production, triggering alerts when due. e.g., every ten days after batch record.

 ## Levels of Assignment